 - Allow to cool until just warm or at room room temperature, then transfer to a serving bowl or platter.
 Or, if time allows, let stand at room temperature, covered, to let the flavors blend more completely.
 Serve with fresh bread, bruschetta, or pita wedges.

-If you like this vegetable-based appetizer, you might also enjoy …
+If you like this eggplant-based appetizer, you might also enjoy …

 See lots more easy vegan appetizers & snacks.